Madhav Sheth: Leadership

 As the realme CEO, Sheth begins his day with a to-do list for an organised start to the day and connect with relevant teams for briefing through Microsoft Teams or Zoom.
 His leadership focuses on building agile teams that can quickly comprehend the changing market values and execute them within the product development and delivery dimension.
-Under Sheth's leadership, realme increased its donations to charity, especially during the Covid-19 pandemic in India.
+Under Sheth's leadership, realme increased its donations to charity, especially during the COVID-19 pandemic in India.

+Exit From Realme and present

+On 14 June 2023, Sheth formally quit from all his positions at Realme.
+According to many news sources, it was speculated that Sheth may join another Chinese smartphone company Honor into its relaunch in India.
+In early August 2023 many of his core team executives who helped him to build Realme brand in India also left the company and were speculated to Join Honor as well.